kesteckb/COMSM-SEGP/SystemImplementation/README.md

 - a collection of libraries to handle features including routing, forms, client-server communication
 - and a suite of developer tools to help develop, build, test and update the code.

+### View
+Using the component-based framework, each of the sections of the application is generated dynamically in the appcomponent.
+The structure of the components is as below:
+(Note that a dashed connection indicates that the connected component is a modal component that can be opened up from the parent component.
 ![component hierachy diagram](Component_diagram.png)
+- something about how the html of the pages are generated on the client side

+### Routing

+## Additional Features
+### Seeding the database
+The database was seeded using a javascript file.
+The file makes use of mongoose to clear each collection (just to reset it) and then insert the new documents into the collections.
+This script is ran on start-up of the docker container along with the command to start the express server.
+This was accomplished by having a bash script that contained both of these commands in the docker-compose.yml file.
+There will be more details about the deployment of the site in the next section.

+### Authentication (or lack thereof)
+- We first considered incorporating authetication before our first user testing session.
+- But from the results of the user testing, we decided against this
+- (Do we talk about this here or in the user testing session?)

+## Deployment
+For our application, Docker is used for deployment to provide a consistent runtime environment.
+Our application is run on two containers with one container running the node.js environment and one container running the database.

+A Dockerfile is used to build the nodejs container using the official image as a parent image.
+The database container is just the official image.
+A script is used to ensure that the nodejs container waits for connection to the database to be established before starting using a start up script mentioned in the previous section.

+In development, we had trouble with the the wait-for.sh script due to line endings being changed by git.
+As such, we edited the Dockerfile to download the wait-for script from its source each time the image is built.

 - Stack architecture and system design (e.g. class diagrams, sequence diagrams)